 This story originally appeared in the February 2018 issue of Adventure Cyclist.
-To receive nine issues a year as well as a host of other benefits, join Adventure Cycling today.
+To receive a year's subscription as well as a host of other benefits, join Adventure Cycling today.

 We pedaled from Croatia’s southern tip, on the Adriatic Coast, north to the mountains and into Bosnia and Herzegovina.
 After crossing the border, a curtain of charcoal gray clouds and rain gathered and began to creep behind us, swallowing up blue sky as it went.
 Over the next few days, the storm would reappear at intervals in our rear view.
 It was, however, polite — like a shy stray dog.
 It played hide-and-seek between bluffs and across plateaus.
 It sniffed at our group.
 It even mustered the courage to lick our legs a time or two.

 For the most part, the storm remained at a safe distance from our gaggle of six cyclists during the five-day, 260-kilometer (161-mile) cycling tour from seaside Dubrovnik to the ancient Bosnian capital of Sarajevo.
 All the same, the weather system’s existence was important; it provided both a siren song and a Pavlovian reminder.
 The deep mauve clouds were mesmerizing — swirling above craggy hills and sweeping through green river valleys — but the lesson was clear: stay focused and roll forward.
 Stay ahead of the squalls enveloping the immediate past and remain in the now.
 We were conditioned to keep our collective eye on the fresh landscape, the path ahead of our front tires, and each new dawn as we rode into the future and the heart of the Balkans.